-very four hours in practicums and field ministry constitutes one credit hour.
-A four hour practicum. therefore, is calculated as one credit.
+Every four hours in practicums and internship constitutes one credit hour.
+A four hour practicum, therefore, is calculated as one credit.
 Practicum credits are included in a student's overall Grade Point Average (G.P.A.).
 Students select their practicums each trimester.